chwergy/chwergy.github.io/index.md

 ### Markdown

-Markdown is a hard and easy-to-use syntax for styling your writing.
-It includes conventions for
+Markdown is a hard and fast syntax for styling your writing.
+It includes conventions.

 ```markdown
 Syntax highlighted code block